 What Is a Director’s Guarantee?

 Worried about providing a Director's Guarantee for your business?
-Read below to find out more about it.
+Read below to find out more about it and the consequences it carries.

 Simply put, it’s a personal assurance by the company’s director against its debts.